Copyright © 2006-2010 Davor Ocelic

 to see it.
 For example, let's test for existence of users

-To enable the system see LDAP accounts, we need to install libnss-ldap (which may automatically install libpam-ldap as well) and nscd:
+To enable the system see and use LDAP accounts, we need to install libnss-ldap, libpam-ldap and nscd.

 All debconf answers for reference: